 Criminology, Bachelor of Arts

 The criminology curriculum emphasizes the importance of research-based knowledge, theoretically informed practice, critical analysis and ethical decision-making.
 Students are strongly encouraged to engage in experiential learning through courses, including our field experience class with placements in criminal justice, juvenile justice, victim services, and community-based agencies.
+Criminology majors earning a BS degree can choose the community engagement concentration to build community connections and skills in advocacy and community organization while completing their degree.
+Core classes in the concentration include a required internship.

-The criminology major prepares students for careers in the adult and juvenile justice systems – including law enforcement and criminal investigation, the courts, probation and parole, corrections, non-profit community based agencies, and victim services – or for graduate and professional programs in criminology, criminal justice, sociology, law, or legal and justice studies.
+The criminology major prepares students for careers in the adult and juvenile justice systems – including law enforcement and criminal investigation, the courts, probation and parole, corrections, non-profit community-based agencies, and victim services – or for graduate and professional programs in criminology, criminal justice, sociology, law, or legal and justice studies.

 A criminology major leads to either a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.

 For a BA degree, criminology majors must complete all the major degree requirements.
 In addition, students must complete the world language requirement as specified in the Academic Policies section of the University Catalog.
-This requirement includes completion of the second level of a world language or completion of WL 100 Intro to Comparative Linguistics (3 c.h.) and ANTH 106 Language, Thought and Culture (3 c.h.)/ENG 106 Language, Thought and Culture (3 c.h.), or completion of the second level of American Sign Language.
+This requirement includes completion of the second level of a world language or completion of WL 100 Intro to Comparative Linguistics (3 c.h.) and ANTH 106 Language, Thought & Culture (3 c.h.)/ENG 106 Language, Thought & Culture (3 c.h.), or completion of the second level of American Sign Language.

 Student Learning Outcomes